NDASA LEGISLATIVE ISSUES/BELIEF STATEMENTS

 (5) Seek to be good managers of time and resources.

 (6) Develop skills in reading, writing, speaking, listening, mathematics, and problem solving.

 (8) Appreciate culture and beauty.

 (9) Respect and understand the world around them.

-(1) A school should be linked to a School Improvement Planning process via AdvancEd’s NCA or the Department of Public Instruction.
+(1) A school should be linked to a School Improvement Planning process via AdvancEd’s or the approved model through the Department of Public Instruction.

 (2) Performance and Core Content Standards should serve as guides within the improvement process.
 Local schools shall retain the right to select and approve local curriculum.

 (3) Locally selected curriculum should be adopted based on a district’s mission, goals, and objectives.